DOCA SNAP Virtio-fs Service Guide

 [dpu] sudo /opt/mellanox/mlnx-fw-updater/mlnx_fw_updater.pl --force-fw-update

-For more information, please refer to section "Upgrading Firmware" in the NVIDIA DOCA Installation Guide for Linux.
+For more information, refer to "Upgrading Firmware" in the NVIDIA DOCA Installation Guide for Linux.

 Firmware Configuration